AlexEidt/Directory-Grapher/README.md

 Would you like to include hidden directories (starting with "." or "__") in the visualization? (y/n): n Show number of files/directories and memory use for each directory? (y/n): y Show files in each directory? (y/n): y
+File Type (png or svg): svg
+Distance between "layers" of directories in inches (Enter/Return for Default):
 How should the graph be oriented?
 Top -> Bottom: TB
 Bottom -> Top: BT